 Dr. Matthias Pfannkuche is Vice President & Head of Global Market Access & Pricing Operations at Merck KGaA Darmstadt.
 He works in the field of Market Access, Pricing & Contracting, Health Technology Assessment and Government Affairs for almost 15 years.
 Matthias collected a broad Market Access expertise from global, regional and local positions with Merck and Boehringer Ingelheim.
 As a Postgraduate and Research Associate, he worked in different projects with leading health insurance companies and Government bodies to optimize quality and efficiency in drug management.

-Justine Rochon is Vice President & Global Head of Biostatistics and Data Sciences at Boehringer Ingelheim.
+Justine Rochon is Senior Vice President & Global Head of Biostatistics and Data Sciences at Boehringer Ingelheim.
 She has a background in Biostatistics as well as in Psychology.
-Based on more than 20 years of multi-functional, in depth experience in development and evaluation of therapies from academia and pharmaceutical industry, Justine offers a unique combination of scientific expertise, visionary leadership and courage to explore new ways of thinking and acting.
-Besides her daily work, she serves as president of the European Federation of Statisticians in the Pharmaceutical Industry (EFSPI) and is a lecturer of Biostatistics at the University of Heidelberg, Germany.
+Based on more than 20 years of multi-functional, in-depth experience in development and evaluation of therapies from academia and pharmaceutical industry, Justine offers a unique combination of scientific expertise, visionary leadership, and courage to explore new ways of thinking and acting.
+Besides her daily work, she serves as president of the European Federation of Statisticians in the Pharmaceutical Industry (EFSPI) and is lecturer of Biostatistics at the University of Heidelberg, Germany.

 Course materials will be provided in electronic form.

 On Campus Westend of Goethe University Frankfurt and partially online via Zoom.

 A GBS certificate of participation is awarded upon completion of the course.

 € 1,900 (fee is exempt from VAT).
 The fee for GBS students or alumni amounts to € 800.

 |Fri., Nov.
 10, 2023||13:00 - 15:00; 15:30 - 17:30; 18:00 - 20:00|